iotexproject/w3bstream/docs/QUICK_START.md

 ### set simulate device client did and JWK secret envs

-In the next steps, we will use a simulated device that already has an **ioID** identity to submit encrypted request message to **sprout**.
+In the next steps, we will use a simulated device that already has an **ioID** identity to submit encrypted request message to **w3bstream sprout**.
 Of course, if you already have an ioID identity and the corresponding JWK keys, you can replace the client information below.